 Try my Triple Layer Orange Upside Down Cake too!

-The Recipe: Triple Layer Mini Vanilla Cake for Two!
+The Recipe: Mini Vanilla Cake with Berries!

 Tip and what you need: 3-5″ cake pans, unbleached parchment paper, and vanilla paste (or extract, I just prefer paste!)
 If you want to make this cake gluten free, I recommend Jovial Gluten Free Pastry Flour.

 A sweet little vanilla cake with cream cheese frosting and berries!

 - 1 1/4 cup all-purpose flour, or see my recommendation for gluten free flour above

 - 1 1/2 teaspoons baking powder

 - 1/2 cup soft butter room temp (1 stick)